wp-plugins/sell-digital-downloads/readme.txt

 For screenshots please visit the [WordPress Sell Digital Downloads](http://wp-ecommerce.net/?p=1916) plugin page

 == Changelog ==

+= 2.1.2 =
+* Digital files can now be uploaded via media uploader from "Products->Add New" interface
+* Another alternative method has been added to resolve file download issues across different servers.

 = 2.1.1 =
 * Plugin icons are now properly displayed in the WordPress 3.5 admin interface